 Lab Final.
 The lab final will test your understanding of the theories utilized in lab sections this quarter as well as the calculations implemented to yield meaningful data.
-This exam will be during your in-person lab time during the last week of class and is worth 100 points.
+This exam will be Wednesday 8/3 during your lab time and is worth 100 points.
 You will be allowed to use any notes you have taken throughout the entire quarter during this test, so it is beneficial to organize your work and pay attention during the lab introductions.
 No early or late exams will be allowed.
-The testing format will be the same as the lecture exams.
 No working with chemicals required.